Nagmun-Onu/Learn-Machine-Learning/README.md

 One great exercise would be to retype out the entire section into a Jupyter Notebook of your own.

 Get hands-on with the code and see what it does.

-The next place you should check out are the top questions and answers on Stack Overflow for pandas.
-Often, these contain some of the most useful and common pandas functions.
-Be sure to play around with the different filters!

-Finally, always remember, the best way to learn something new to is try it.
-Make mistakes.
-Ask questions, get things wrong, take note of the things you do most often.
-And don't worry if you keep making the same mistake, pandas has many ways to do the same thing and is a big library.
-So it'll likely take a while before you get the hang of it.